 After defeating the last Lord of Cinder, we return to Lothric to discover the world experiencing a solar eclipse.
 Normally, this would be the result of the moon blocking the sun, casting the lunar body’s shadow upon the earth.
-However, the timing of its appearance and its later reaction to us subverting the First Flame as the Lord of Hollows indicates that it isn’t an ordinary astronomical phenomenon, as was the case with the lunar eclipse in Dark Souls II.
-And since the sun is representative of the First Flame, it beginning to go dark after the deaths of every Lord of Cinder raised to safeguard it is perfectly reasonable.
+However, the timing of its appearance and its later reaction to us subverting the First Flame indicates that this isn’t an ordinary astronomical phenomenon, as was the case with the lunar eclipse in Dark Souls II.
+And since the sun is representative of the First Flame, it beginning to go dark after the deaths of every Lord of Cinder awakened to safeguard it is perfectly reasonable.
 The sun presumably vanishes with the loss of flame, so the solar eclipse is just a stage in this process, a sign that light is imminently approaching Dark — somewhat overlapping with the concept behind the Darkmooon.

 The eclipse’s resemblance to the Darksign also brings the Undead curse to the forefront of the narrative, both for our ultimate decision at the end of the game and for the duality inherent to the image.
 In fact, the combination of light and Dark is a core theme.
 Embered humanity, Lothric’s Angelic Faith, the Undead Settlement’s self-immolation, Farron’s Abyss Watchers, the Cathedral of the Deep and Rosaria, Carthus’ black pyromancies, Irithyll’s Darkmoon culture, the Profaned Flame, Ariandel’s Sister Friede, the Ringed City — we can find some form of this concept in almost every area, building upon the dichotomy from past games with more nuance.
 But much like the eclipse, all of these examples seem to exist simply for flavor, none having much bearing on our journey overall.
 Not so in earlier versions of the narrative.

 Cut content affirms that the developers were at least experimenting with the eclipse appearing much earlier in the main story, with possible variations for different areas and narrative beats.
 Cutscene triggers for the network test version of the game also indicate that certain enemies would have occurred in a different order because of this.
-For instance, the Abyss Watchers boss battle would have postdated this event, as evidenced by the Old Wolf of Farron — the original focus of the encounter — being named “eclipse old wolf” (蝕の老狼) internally.
+For instance, the Abyss Watchers boss battle would have postdated this event, as evidenced by the Old Wolf of Farron — the original focus of the encounter — being named “Eclipse Old Wolf” (蝕の老狼) internally.
 The slug of the Consumed King’s Garden is likewise dubbed “eclipse slug small” (蝕のナメクジ小) internally, so it too must have initially been impossible to encounter prior to the eclipse’s appearance.
-And based on early promotional screenshots, the phenomenon would have had a far more radical effect on the setting toward the end of the game than ultimately seen in the final product.
+And based on leaked screenshots for the earliest concept, the phenomenon would have had a far more radical effect on the setting toward the end of the game than ultimately seen in the final product.

 In other words, Prince Lothric would have likely been adorned with the same ceremonial jewelry and sword as he too offered himself up to the First Flame.
-This commitment to tradition for Lothric royalty would therefore symbolize the prince’s success, which Oceiros would want to convey to his subjects as preordained.
+This commitment to tradition for Lothric royalty would therefore symbolize the prince’s success, which Oceiros wanted to convey to his subjects as preordained.
 And if he is mirroring this specific predecessor, then the old hero king must have been one of Lothric’s earlier monarchs.
 Consider his additional sword imbued with sorcery.
 Why wield that for a ritual glorifying flame?
 Was the king simply a sorcerer, closely aligned with the kingdom’s scholars?
-In the final game, it is supposed to represent the Darkmoon’s judgment, so perhaps it would have been a gift from Irithyll, proof of the gods’ blessing in this holy ritual?
-If so, then this firelinking would likely have been the first of its kind, early in the two countries’ history together; the location of his proposed coffin in relation to that of the Divine Graves only reinforces the notion.
+It represents the Darkmoon’s judgment in the final game, so perhaps it would have been a gift from Irithyll, proof of the gods’ blessing in this holy ritual?
+If so, then this firelinking would likely have been the first of its kind, early in the two countries’ history together.
 In short, the old king would have been the first king of Lothric to successfully complete the firelinking ritual, an ancestor for future generations of royals to emulate.

-With all this in mind, ringing the shrine bell may not have strictly caused the change in the world state, but rather be what would be occurring at that point in the narrative.
-The toll of the bell itself might have simply been intended to rouse the hero king from his slumber, just like with the other Lords of Cinder and unkindled ash.
-Surrounding events then would have caused the awakened king to be possessed, prompting the boss battle.
-Concept art shows the blue magic enveloping the Greatsword of Judgment with streaks of Dark magic, so his possession would have likely corrupted it.
-This means that he would have wielded a sword representing fire and Dark in each hand, thematically reflecting the eclipse at the root of his current state.
+However, this king-turned-Lord suffers from severe dendrofication before the boss battle even starts, suggesting that the Dark’s growing influence seen earlier would have also been corrupting the First Flame’s defender.
+Indeed, the Dark seeps out from the character’s entire body in concept art, with the blue magic of his magic greatsword showing similar signs of corruption.
+This means that the Old King would have wielded a sword representing fire and Dark in each hand, thematically reflecting the dual aspects of the eclipse at the root of his current state.
 Thus, the final boss for the final game of the franchise wouldn’t have been your conventional Lord of Cinder embodying the First Flame like in DS1, but one who embodied the duality of light and Dark in full, bringing the overarching narrative full circle.

 But the script changed, and the final boss with it.
-The old model was moved to Irithyll’s cathedral, replacing the “moonlight witch” (月光の魔女) who ultimately became the generic flame witch as its boss.
+The Old King’s model was moved to Irithyll’s cathedral, replacing the “Moonlight Witch” (月光の魔女) who ultimately became the generic flame witch enemy as its boss.
 This wasn’t an isolated change either.
-Aldrich’s internal name is “Sullivan” or Sulyvahn, making him the boss commanding the Pontiff Knights — internally “Sulyvahn’s reapers” (サリヴァーンの死神) — and Irithyllian hounds — internally “Sulyvahn’s watchdogs” (サリヴァーンの番犬) — originally.
-Concept art likewise portrays Aldrich’s boss room with Irithyllian candlesticks, indicating that the Anor Londo cathedral was initially imagined as a continuation of the new capital.
-In that case, the government was probably headquartered there, with Gwyndolin its willing resident.
+Aldrich’s internal name is “Sullivan” or Sulyvahn, making him the boss commanding the Pontiff Knights and Irithyllian hounds according to their internal names.
+Concept art likewise portrays Aldrich’s boss room with Irithyllian candlesticks, indicating that the Anor Londo cathedral was initially imagined as a more integrated continuation of the new capital.
+In that case, the government would have probably been headquartered there, with Gwyndolin its willing resident.
 Text for the unused “old king” crown and robes details the land’s physically old defender wearing majestic but now severely corrupted attire.
 The head of royalty in Irithyll was undoubtedly older, and this description matches with “Aldrich’s” corroded-looking crown and black robes — in DS1, Gwyndolin’s crown had sharp details, while his robes were more white.

 Crown of the old king who protects the capital of the Cold Valley.
 That which was once resplendent has greatly changed in appearance due to the Dark’s encroachment.